Karim-Bouanane/GPS-GSM-Vehicle-Tracker/README.md

 ## GPS Module

-The choice of this module depended on how much space and power it takes, its price and also for its availability on the aliexpress market.
-So the choice fell on the BN-220 module that weighs 5.3g, with a dimension of 22mm*20mm\*6mm and with current consumption of : 50mA (Active mode) - 7.5mA (standby mode) .
-This module is based on the ublox-M8030 chip, it contains a Flash memory that allows to save configuration and has an UART interface.
+The choice of this module depended on how much space and power it takes, its price and also for its availability on the AliExpress market.
+Thus, I opted for the BN-220 module that weighs 5.3g, with a dimension of 22mm*20mm\*6mm and with current consumption of : 50mA (Active mode) - 7.5mA (standby mode) .
+This module is based on the ublox-M8030 chip, it contains a Flash memory that allows to save configuration and has a UART interface.

 ## GSM/GPRS Module